-We study the role of productive and unproductive entrepreneurship in economic growth in a setting where firms compete in both economic and political markets.
-Specifically, firms compete for market share through cost reducing technological innovation and vie for influence over government transfer policy through rent seeking activities.
-We find that rent seeking affects growth in two ways: it allows firms to ignore economic competition, leading to less innovation, and alters the number of firms that are supported in equilibrium.
-The former effect is negative while the latter is ambiguous.
+We study the role of productive and unproductive entrepreneurship in economic growth, in a setting where firms compete in both economic and political markets.
+Specifically, firms compete for market share through cost-reducing technological innovation, and they vie for influence over government transfer policy through rent-seeking activities.
+We find that rent-seeking affects growth in two ways: it allows firms to ignore economic competition, leading to less innovation, and it alters the number of firms that are supported in equilibrium.
+The former effect is negative, while the latter is ambiguous.
 We show how these effects depend on various characteristics of economic and political markets.

 - Rent Seeking,

 - Market Structure,

 - R&D Investment,